ErikBaer/alexa-serverless-audiostream/ReadMe.md

  ```
 #### Configure credentials

-- configure Serverless Framework for the provider AWS
+- configure the serverless framework for the provider AWS
 - retrieve the credentials for api access to your Amazon-Developer account
 - for the purpose of this example please add those credentials to the file config/default.json (- ignored by git)